-The spring 2020-21 CAASPP results for ELA and Math revealed:
+The spring 2021-22 CAASPP results for ELA and Math revealed:

-- o All students at 35.02% Met/Exceeded standards in ELA and 21.28% Met/Exceeded standards in Math. - o Low-Income students were 33.47% Met/Exceeded in ELA showing a difference of 1.55% compared to all students; and Math was 18.91% Met/Exceeded showing a difference of 2.37% compared to all students. - o English Learners were 13.49% Met/Exceeded in ELA showing a difference of 21.53% compared to all students; and Math was 6.52% Met/Exceeded showing a difference of 14.76% compared to all students. - o The Foster Youth subgroup is not represented with the minimum amount of students for DataQuest to calculate data. - o Students with Disabilities were 0.0% Met/Exceeded in ELA showing a difference of 35.03% compared to all students; and Math was 3.23% Met/Exceeded showing a difference of 18.05% compared to all students.
+o The Dashboard status level for both ELA and Math for all students is Low.
+All students are at 34.74% Met/Exceeded standards in ELA and 27.01% Met/Exceeded standards in Math.

+o The Dashboard status level for Low-income students is Medium.
+Low-Income students were 32.51% Met/Exceeded in ELA showing a difference of 2.23% compared to all students and Math was 27.82% showing Low-income students above All students by 08.1% o The Dashboard status level for English learner students is Low.
+English Learners were 13.20% Met/Exceeded in ELA showing a difference of 21.54% compared to all students; and Math was 18.27% Met/Exceeded showing a difference of 8.74% compared to all students. o The Foster Youth subgroup is not represented with the minimum amount of students for DataQuest to calculate data. o The Dashboard status level for Students with Disabilities is Very Low.
+Students with Disabilities were 0.0% Met/Exceeded in ELA showing a difference of 34.74% compared to all students; and Math was 3.75% Met/Exceeded showing a difference of 23.26% compared to all students.
+Improvement is needed to increase performance in both ELA and Math.
+The district is eligible for DA based on the status of SWD: